sdr-enthusiasts/gitbook-adsb-guide/README.md

 This guide will walk you through the process to deploy and configure Docker containers to allow reception and decoding of ADS-B data, as well as submission to various flight tracking services, both open and commercial, and the visualisation of this data.

 This document is intended to be "living".
-Please feel free to fork the [GitHub repository](https://github.com/mikenye/gitbook-adsb-guide), contribute and submit PRs!
+Please feel free to fork the [GitHub repository](https://github.com/mikenye/gitbook-adsb-guide), contribute and submit pull requests!
 I value your input!

 This guide is made available under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).